Tony Blackman: Avro

 Blackman joined Avro as a test pilot, becoming chief test pilot, and flying with Avro from 1956 to 1973.
 He tested 105 of the Vulcans that were built.

-Although the original bomber, the Vulcan B1, had been in service since 1956, Blackman delivered the first of the B2s — a massive upgrade on the original aircraft — to an operational squadron at RAF Waddington on 1 July 1960.
+Although the original bomber, the Vulcan B1, had been in service since 1956, Blackman delivered the first of the B2s, considered a massive upgrade to the aircraft, to an operational squadron at RAF Waddington on 1 July 1960.

 Avro won a contract to build the Mach 3 Avro 730, and he was to be the test pilot; the project was cancelled in 1957.
 He was offered to become a Concorde test pilot.
 He did fly Concorde (G-AXDN, now at Duxford) once, taking the place of Jock Cochrane at RAF Fairford.
 He was the test pilot for the Hawker Siddeley HS 748 (Avro 748) and the Hawker Siddeley Nimrod (designed by Gilbert Whitehead).

 Smiths Industries

 Blackman later worked for Smiths Industries.

 Personal life and death

 Blackman married Margaret in late 1956.
 They had two children.

 He was made an OBE in the 1974 Birthday Honours.
-When deputy chief test pilot of Hawker Siddeley in Cheshire, he was awarded the Queen's Commendation for Valuable Service in the Air in the 1970 New Year Honours.
+When he was deputy chief test pilot of Hawker Siddeley in Cheshire, he was awarded the Queen's Commendation for Valuable Service in the Air in the 1970 New Year Honours.

-Blackman wrote a series of books about the aircraft he had tested, including Vulcan Boys: From the Cold War to the Falklands — True Tales of the Delta V-Bomber, in addition to a series of aviation novels featuring an insurance investigator called Peter Talbot.
+Blackman wrote a series of books about the aircraft he had tested, including Vulcan Boys: From the Cold War to the Falklands: True Tales of the Delta V-Bomber, in addition to a series of aviation novels featuring an insurance investigator called Peter Talbot.

-Blackman's books are regarded as an aviation classics.
+Blackman's books are regarded as aviation classics.
 His autobiography, Test Pilot.
-My Extraordinary Life in Flight. is considered as an authoritative work and essential reading for anyone aspiring to develop a knowledge of test flying.
+My Extraordinary Life in Flight is considered an authoritative work and essential reading for anyone aspiring to develop a knowledge of test flying.

 Blackman died on 13 August 2024, at the age of 96.